Different Types of Bears in Canada: Bear Identification (2023)

 Brown or Grizzly bears are one of the largest carnivores on the planet.
 Their body length is somewhere between 1.7 to 2.8 m, and females are slightly smaller, owing to sexual dimorphism.

-Grizzly bears have their shoulder height in the range of 80-150 cm, which hints to us about their huge bulky body.
+Grizzly bears have shoulder height in the range of 80-150 cm, which hints to us about their huge bulky body.
 Their heads are quite large, with an immensely powerful and heavily built skull.

 Like other bear species, they too possess claws that are quite large (2-2.5 in) and curved.
 Grizzly bears occupy tundra regions and coniferous forests in Canada.